ShinigamiRyuk419/Java2_Activities/README.md

 # Java2_Activities
-Contains all the final activities in my java2
+Contains the activity on Employees' salary computation

 This activity serve as the review on how Object-Oriented Programming in java works.
 This also includes the concept of